 “Most other birds of prey have large territories that would make it much harder to utilize them for pest control.
 However, you can put barn owl boxes out at high densities and see quite a few boxes being used,” Kross says.

 Since owls already performed well in orchards and vineyards, she wanted to examine barn owl diet and nest occupancy in other intensive agricultural landscapes — including vegetable crops.
 She divided the experiment between annual and perennial crops, and the annual crops studied included tomatoes, squash, sweet corn, and peppers.

 Her research revealed that more than 99.5% of prey items in barn owl diet were agricultural pests, and that the diets of owls changed depending on the dominant crop types around them.

 “For example, they ate more gophers if they were near vineyards and orchards,” Kross says.

 Because barn owl habitats have declined in some agricultural regions, growers in her study used artificial nest boxes to attract the birds to their land.
 Boxes were constructed out of wood, metal drums, PVC pipes, and polyurethane.

-According to Kross, simple box designs can be found online on The Audubon Society and USDA websites.
+According to Kross, you can find simple box designs online on The Audubon Society and USDA websites.
 If growers want to purchase boxes, they can be found on Amazon for approximately $100.

-Kross says that boxes should be placed on posts or on trees to be out of range of other predators, and that it’s critical that the entrance be small enough so no other predators can come in.
-She also suggests that boxes be spaced evenly along the perimeter of the field, and should increase in scale according to acreage to increase populations.
+Kross says that you should place boxes on posts or on trees to be out of range of other predators.
+And it’s critical that the entrance be small enough so no other predators can come in.
+She also suggests that you space the boxes evenly along the perimeter of the field, and increasing in scale according to acreage to increase populations.

 Box occupancy in the study reached 60%, Kross says, and the birds were most active during the months of May to August, after the chicks had hatched and left their nests in search of prey.